 A great way to get in touch with your local area is by using your local press.
 You could get in touch with your local newspaper or town/village magazine with any stories you think are worth sharing.
 You can normally either:

 • Invite press to cover an event.
 If your martial arts school is holding a grading with special guests, you could invite the press to cover the event and ask them to mention the fact you’re taking on new students too.

 • Pay for an advert in your local newspaper/magazine.

 • Submit a press release to a local magazine if you have a story you think they’ll be interested in.
 For example, if a group of your volleyball players have been selected to play nationally.
 Then you can ask them to mention that you have openings for new players to join.

 Lots of people may be afraid to join a new class due to them being the only newbies.
 But if you run a dedicated ‘beginners-only’ class, they’ll be rest-assured that they won’t be alone.

+It’s also a great way of encouraging people to come along who may be worried about not knowing anyone.
+Being in a group of people will mean that attendees will be in the same boat as eachother and not feel alienated at all.
 You could hold ‘beginners-only’ gymnastics course consisting of 8 classes over 8 weeks, covering the initial foundations.
-And when the course is complete, the members can be filtered into the rest of the classes now that their skills and confidence have improved.
+And when the course is complete, the students can be filtered into the rest of the classes now that their skills and confidence have improved.

-You may be thinking, ‘where do I find new members to fill this course?’.
+You may be thinking, ‘where do I find new students to fill this course?’.
 Well that’s where points 1-8 of this article come in.
 It’s time to put the tips to good use!